EXPLORE RECORD SHOPS IN MICHIGAN

 How many record stores are in Michigan?

-Where are the best record stores in Detroit?
+What are the best record stores in Detroit and the metro?

 Are there record stores in the Upper Peninsula?